Skip to content

 Another way to optimize your website for a moving company’s SEO is to create a Google Business Profile, or “GBP” (formerly “Google My Business” or “GMB” and you’ll still hear it referred to this old way in 90% of the internet).
 Your GBP is a free listing that appears in Google’s Local Business results.

-To create a Google Business Profile, you need to provide some basic information about your moving company, such as your business name, address, and phone number.
-You also need to provide a description of your business and some photos.
-This is important as it:
+To create a Google Business Profile, you need to provide some basic information about your moving company, such as your business name, address, and phone number, plus a description of your business and some photos.

 Beyond just creating a profile, you need to actively manage it.

 Google rewards businesses that regularly post updates, add photos, and respond to reviews.
-Moving companies that post at least once a week see 35% more website visits from their GBP listing.
+An active profile signals a business that’s actually open and paying attention.

 Your NAPW (Name, Address, Phone, Website) information must be consistent across the web.
 Even minor differences like “Street” vs “St.” can confuse Google and weaken your local ranking signals.